makrai/notes/lee22-meta-learning-survey.md

 * meta-learning approaches focus on learning different components
   * model-agnostic meta-learning (MAML) focuses on learning initial parameters (Finn+ 2017), which will be further descried in Section 4.1
-  * Learning to Compare methods like Prototypical Network (Snell+ 2017) in learn the latent representation of the inputs and their distance metrics for comparison, Section 4.2
+  * Learning to Compare methods like Prototypical Network (Snell+ 2017)
+    * learn the latent representation of the inputs and their distance metrics for comparison, Section 4.2
   * Network architecture search (NAS) in Section 4.3 (Zoph and Le, 2017; Zoph+ 2018; Pham+ 2018a)
-* meta-training tasks T train are required.  where T n is a task, n in 1..N
+* meta-training tasks T train are required, where T n is a task, n in 1..N
   * Usually, all the tasks belong to the same NLP problem
     * eg QA but from different corpora, but
     * it is also possible that the tasks belong to various problems